The humoral immune response

 INTRODUCTION AND DEFINITIONS

 Humoral immunity includes the primary and secondary immune responses to antigen.
 During the primary immune response, an antigen is encountered by the host for the first time.
-Virgin B cells need to be activated and proliferate before an effective immune response can be generated.
-This primary response may be too slow to protect against many pathogens, therefore polyspecific natural antibodies with low affinity and the innate immune system may be utilized to limit microbial replication at the onset of infection.
-By comparison, the secondary antibody response, which results from the activation of a memory B cell, is faster and more effective in halting the progress of infection due to increased antibody binding affinities.
+Virgin B cells need to be activated and proliferate before an effective antibody response can be generated.
+This primary antibody response may be too slow to protect against many pathogens, therefore polyspecific natural antibodies with low affinity and the innate immune system may be utilized to limit microbial replication at the onset of infection.
+By comparison, the secondary antibody response, which results from the activation of a memory B cell, is faster and more effective in halting the progress of infection due to increased antibody-binding affinities.

 - Roopenian DC, Akilesh S. FcRn: the neonatal Fc receptor comes of age.
 Nat Rev Immunol 2007; 7:715.

 - Jolliff CR, Cost KM, Stivrins PC, et al. Reference intervals for serum IgG, IgA, IgM, C3, and C4 as determined by rate nephelometry.
 Clin Chem 1982; 28:126.